Time preferences and health behaviour: a review

 When judging whether a change in time preference has increased obesity rates, many measures of impatience are usually examined.
 These measures are considered time preference proxies.
 Among these are savings rates, which have fallen, and credit card debt, which has risen (Blaylock et al. 1999).
 To further examine the relationship between personal savings and obesity, Komlos et al. (2004) compared obesity prevalence and lagged personal savings in the US and found that as obesity increased by 112%, personal savings fell by 83% during the last three decades of the twentieth century.
 Additionally, obesity prevalence and lagged debt-to-income ratio showed similar trends; the debt-to-income ratio accelerated during the 1980s and 1990s as did obesity prevalence.
 When comparing countries, those with higher net domestic savings rates have lower incidences of obesity and vice-versa.
 The culmination of this evidence supports the likely relationship of time preference and obesity, although the authors caution that causal relationships cannot be determined from it.
 More work is needed to explain why certain subgroups (e.g., women) have more prevalent obesity rates than others (Komlos et al. 2004).

-Time preference proxies and elicitation methods in obesity studies
+In Table 4, we summarize the time preference proxies and elicitation methods used in the obesity studies discussed in this review.

 Time preferences and smoking